-The mission of NDSS is to be the leading human rights organization for all individuals with Down Syndrome.
-They do this by advocating for federal, state, and local policies that positively affect people with Down Syndrome across the country.
+NDSS is the leading human rights organization for all individuals with Down Syndrome.
+We advocate for federal, state and local policies on behalf of people with Down Syndrome across the country.

 How can I get Involved?